 Surface King Tack & Prime Coat Applications With Asphalt Emulsions

 Prime coats protect the integrity of the granular base during construction and help reduce dust.
-In the case of a base which is to be covered with a thin hot mix layer or a chip seal for a low volume roadway, priming ensures a good bond between the seal and the underlying surface which otherwise would have a tendency to delaminate.
+In the case of a base that is to be covered with a thin hot mix layer or a chip seal for a low-volume roadway, priming ensures a good bond between the seal and the underlying surface which otherwise would have a tendency to delaminate.

 A prime coat performs several important functions.

 - The major purpose of a prime coat is to protect the underlying layers from wet weather by providing a temporary waterproofing layer.

 - Additional benefits of prime coat are stabilizing or binding the surface fines together and promoting a bond to the HMA layer.